Ipotrick/Daxa/README.md

 Daxa is my personal opinionated GPU API abstraction over Vulkan.

-Daxas interface is close to but simpler then Vulkan.
+Daxa's interface is close to but simpler then Vulkan.
 Some central abstractions make it much more convenient to use.

 Probably the two most intresting abstractions that set daxa appart from other abstractions is the fully bindless shader resource model and the c++/glsl shader integration.